techtown-training/microservices-bootcamp/exercise/aws/docker/buildTests.md

 gradle wrapper clean integrationTest
 ~~~

-When the test finish look for the "BUILD SUCCESSFUL" message in additon to a summary of the "actionable tasks" that where run.
+When the test finish look for the "BUILD SUCCESSFUL" message in addition to a summary of the "actionable tasks" that where run.

+### Let the Instructor know

+Send a screenshot of the "BUILD SUCCESSFUL" message to the instructor to indicate that you have completed the exercise.